darabperwaiz/product_card/README.md

 # Responsive Product Cards with React and Tailwind CSS

 This project demonstrates how to create responsive product cards using **React** and **Tailwind CSS**.
-The product cards are dynamically rendered based on a data array and showcase a minimalist, modern design.
+The product cards are dynamically rendered based on a data array.
 The layout is fully responsive and adapts to mobile, tablet, and desktop screens.

 ## Features